 Read our review of the Chase Sapphire Reserve

-With the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points (worth $750 in travel) after you spend $4,000 on purchases in the first 3 months from account opening.
+With the Chase Sapphire Reserve card, you’ll earn 50,000 Chase Ultimate Rewards points (worth $750 in travel) after you spend $4,000 on purchases in the first three months from account opening.

 You’ll also get:

-- 3X Chase Ultimate Rewards points per $1 on travel (excluding $300 travel credit) & dining worldwide
+- 3X Chase Ultimate Rewards points per $1 spent on travel (excluding $300 travel credit) and dining worldwide

-- 1X Chase Ultimate Rewards point per $1 on all other purchases
+- 1X Chase Ultimate Rewards point per $1 spent on all other purchases

 - $300 annual credit every cardmember anniversary for travel purchases such as airfare and hotels

-- $100 statement credit for Global Entry or TSA PreCheck
+- $100 statement creditfor Global Entry or TSA PreCheck (every four years)

-- Free Priority Pass Select membership for access to airport lounges
+- Priority Pass Select membership for access to airport lounges

 - No foreign transaction fees